lsst-dm/dmtn-094/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All accounts can be managed through `identity.lsst.org <https://identity.lsst.org>`__.
 This will
-include profile information about the user, as well as group management.
+include profile information about the user as well as group management.
 Users may need to interact
 with an LSST administrator in order to be granted the ability to create groups.
 This can be done by
 emailing ``lsst-account _at_ ncsa.illinois.edu`` (and CC ``lsst-sysadmins _at_ lsst.org``).